yigexcm/OS-VAE/README.md

 # OS-VAE
-The code of the OS-VAE for hyperspectral target detection.
+The code of the OS-VAE for hyperspectral target detection will be released soon..